Deer Hunting Season Forecasts

 While the 2013/14 winter was a cold one and seemed to persist into spring, relatively few parts of the state had deep snow for long periods of time.
 Despite some early, short-lived snowfalls around the state, outside of the Tug Hill region, persistent deep snow didn't arrive to much of the Adirondack and Catskill regions and pockets of central and western New York until mid February.
 Deer went into winter in good condition due to abundant fall foods.
 Still, fawns in particular, were likely stressed in some locations.
 Overall, though, we expect that deer generally fared well throughout most of the state this past winter.

 So all told, the 2014 deer hunting season should be a good one for New York hunters.
 Now, if we can kill a few more antlerless deer, we'll be doing all New Yorkers and our forests a favor.

 As you prepare for the 2014-15 hunting seasons...

 - Be aware of several key items:

-- New legislation now allows use of rifles for big game hunting in Ontario and Wayne Counties, until October 1, 2015.
+- New legislation allows use of rifles for big game hunting in Albany and Livingston Counties, until October 1, 2016.
 See Rifle, Shotgun, and Bow Areas for other areas where rifles can be used to hunt big game.